Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Non-classical sets

 \begin{itemize} \item $x = y \;\; \leqqq \;\; (x^! = y^! \land x^? = y^?)$

 \item $x \neq y \;\; \leqqq \;\; \exists z ((z \in x \land z\notin y) \lor (z \in y \land z\notin x))$ \end{itemize}

 }

-Figure \ref{figgy} illustrates the situation in which two sets $x$ and $y$ are equal (because their !-extensions and ?-extensions are the same) but also unequal (because there is a set $z$ such that $z \in x$ but $z \notin y$).
+Figure \ref{figgy} illustrates the situation in which two sets $x$ and $y$ are equal (because their !-extensions and ?-extensions coincide) but also unequal (because there is a set $z$ such that $z \in x$ but $z \notin y$).
 In fact, if $x$ is any inconsistent set, then $x=x$ and $x\neq x$.

 It is customary in set theory to use notation such as $\{y : \varphi(y)\}$ to refer to the set (if it exists) of all objects $y$ satisfying property $\varphi$.
 In our setting, where a set is determined by its !-extension and ?-extension, it makes sense to agree on the following: